pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 }
 ```

-In the current state you should see this in the `kv` table in your `WebSql` database in the browser when testing with the command `ionic serve`:
+In the current state, you should see the following in the browser in the `kv` table in your `WebSQL` database when testing with the command `ionic serve`:

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/6c25d6f9-f5db-403e-addc-a09316044a4c.png)